 As part of the shift towards a component-centric experience, Xray now introduces Violations in watches, a specific breach of a watch for a specific component version.

 Previously, Xray presented alerts to show the information about the vulnerable components that matched the criteria defined in watches.
 Because of their aggregative nature (alerts are an aggregation of Issues, and each Issue may impact multiple artifacts/builds), alerts makes it very hard to understand what’s wrong with my artifacts, builds and projects, which is a critical use case and a user experience problem that echoed in several customer sessions and internal usability sessions.

 New Package Type Support for Extended Universal Support

 Xray has native indexing and scanning support for all major package types, including npm, Python, rpm, Nuget, Bower, Docker, Maven and Debian.

 This release introduces three new package types!
 Gradle, Ivy, and SBT.

 The Xray integration with Artifactory is the next step in making universal analysis of binary software components a key part of the CI/CD DevOps pipeline.
-Xray 1.12 is a major leap forward by JFrog which enabling you to gain more trust in your software releases by providing better usability, visibility and universal support.
+Xray 1.12 is a major leap forward by JFrog which enabling you to gain more trust in your software distribution by providing better usability, visibility and universal support.

 Using Xray already?
 Great.
 Want to use content to drive out vulnerabilities.
 Download the latest version.